 Zoning laws are frequently quite extensive and meticulous, and it's quite possible that your property in Daleville, Alabama contains some minor zoning violation that you don't know about.
 If this happens to you, you have substantial legal protections.

 The most evident solution is to correct the problem, so your property is no longer in violation of local zoning laws.
 If the violation is minor, and correcting it would not be extremely costly, this is likely the ideal way to go.

 What if, however, you've invested a substantial amount of time and money into making an improvement on your property, only to find that it breaks your local zoning laws in some minor way?
 In this case, you can apply for a variance.
 This is typically an exception to the zoning rules.
 If declining to enforce these rules would not harm anyone, and would not do much to advance the purpose of Daleville, Alabama's zoning laws, a variance will typically be granted.

 Moreover, zoning ordinances cannot be applied against you retroactively.
 For instance, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you reside in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Daleville, Alabama Attorney Help?
+What Can A Daleville, Alabama Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's imperative to seek competent legal representation.
 The counsel of an efficient Daleville, Alabama real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.